mk-fg/feedjack/README.md

 		comparison functions as well), and automatic mechanism for invalidation of their results.

-	* Sane, configurable logging in feedjack_update, without re-inventing the wheel via encode, prints and a tons of if's.
+	* Sane, configurable logging in feedjack_update, without re-inventing the wheel via encode, prints and a tons of if's. feedjack_update command in django-admin suite.

 	* Ability to use adaptive feed-check interval, based on average feed activity, so feeds that get updated once a year won't be polled every hour.